4sh/aki/README.md

 # AKI
 ## Description
-You switch to a branch and your app is now down because your database has data of another branch ?
+You have switched to a branch and your app is now down because your database has data of another branch ?
 If your project use docker compose, aki can help you by managing volume and mount the correct volume on your container.

-Aki can list, switch, copy and remove all your project volumes.
+Aki can list, switch, copy and remove all volume link to your project.
 Aki is a simple script that manage volumes by modifying docker compose variable for switch volume.

 ## Installation
 ### Docker
-You can use the docker image of `aki`: TODO
+An image `ghcr.io/4sh/aki:latest` is available.

 The only requirement is access to your docker daemon, for that you need to mount `/var/run/docker.sock` in the container.
 You also need to mount the docker-compose folder with the same path as your system,